Word divider: Space

 Space is the most common word divider, especially in Latin script.

 Vertical lines

 Ancient inscribed and cuneiform scripts such as Anatolian hieroglyphs frequently used short vertical lines to separate words, as did Linear B. In manuscripts, vertical lines were more commonly used for larger breaks, equivalent to the Latin comma and period.
-This was the case for Biblical Hebrew (the paseq) and continues with many Indic scripts today (the danda).
+This continues with many Indic scripts today (the danda).

 Interpunct, multiple dots, and hypodiastole

 As noted above, the single and double interpunct were used in manuscripts (on paper) throughout the ancient world.
 For example, Ethiopic inscriptions used a vertical line, whereas manuscripts used double dots (፡) resembling a colon.
 The latter practice continues today, though the space is making inroads.
 Classical Latin used the interpunct in both paper manuscripts and stone inscriptions.
 Ancient Greek orthography used between two and five dots as word separators, as well as the hypodiastole.

 Different letter forms

 In the modern Hebrew and Arabic alphabets, some letters have distinct forms at the ends and/or beginnings of words.
 This demarcation is used in addition to spacing.